 Gantt chart, calculated for the first delivery

-The user can set the working time in the project file and invoke a Gantt diagram of the same from “Activity”.
-The system then calculates a project plan for faster delivery, using the order of tasks and the required work time.
+The user can set the working time in the project file and retrieve a Gantt chart of the same from “Activity”.
+The system then calculates a project plan for faster delivery, using the order of activities and the necessary work time.

-The geodatabase may be necessary to perform some inspection and repair, standardization and harmonization activities in order to make the data consistent and improve their quality.
-To this end, operational procedures, specific tests, and data quality control and support tools have been designed, based on the use of the latest GIS, in accordance with national and European standards.
+The geodatabase may be necessary to perform some inspections and repair, standardization and harmonization activities in order to make data consistent with each other and improve their quality.
+To this end, operational procedures, specific tests and tools for monitoring and supporting data quality have been designed, based on the use of the latest generation GIS, in compliance with national and European standards.

 The following procedures are available and reusable in similar processes:

-- Procedure for selecting semiautomatic homologous points, with relative RMS calculation and residual error for each pair of points
+- Procedure for the selection of semiautomatic homologous points, with relative calculation of the RMS and of the residual error for each pair of points li>

-- Procedure for georeferencing cadastral maps, with optimization of production times and automatic production register;
+- Procedure for georeferencing cadastral maps, with optimization of production times and automatic production records li>

-- Procedure for controlling the quality of the points of the landfill with a reference topographic base;
+- Procedure for the quality control of land registry points with a topographic reference base li>

-- Procedure for checking / clearing the geometry of map elements;
+- Procedure to check / clean the geometry of the map elements li>

-- Procedures for controlling mosaic and geodatabase production;
+- Procedures for checking the mosaic and the production geodatabase li>

-- Import tables from the property log into the database and verify consistency with cartographic elements of the landfill;
+- Importing tables from the property registry into the database and checking consistency with cartographic elements of the cadastre li>

-- Procedure for commissioning map points detected during detection operations.
+- Procedure for commissioning the map points detected during the detection operations li>

-- Workflow management software and data quality control, which assigns at each stage: input and output control, test, report production.
+- Software for workflow management and for data quality control, which assigns to each phase: input and output control, test, report production li>

-- Questions for sample extraction to be validated and sequential control of agricultural parcels, production of statistical reports.
+- Questions for the extraction of samples to be validated and sequential control of agricultural parcels, production of statistical reports li>

-For the control of geometry and topology we have developed a set of parameterized procedures for detecting errors, producing reports and in some cases intervening with correction automations in Python.
+For the control of geometry and topology we have developed in Python language, a series of procedures parameterized to detect errors, produce reports and in some cases intervene with automatisms for corrections.